Celebrities Turning 65 in 2022

-We’ve put together a list of famous individuals that were born in 1956, which means they’ll be turning 65 this year.
-Familiar faces like Tom Hanks, Mel Gibson, and Carrie Fisher will be aging into Medicare this year.
+We’ve put together a list of famous individuals that were born in 1957, which means they’ll be turning 65 this year.
+Familiar faces like Steve Harvey, Bernie Mac, Vanna White, and Donny Osmond will be aging into Medicare this year.
 Yep – you’re not alone!

 Join Our Email List

 Join our newsletter for weekly emails about senior interest topics like Medicare, health and fitness, gardening, retirement planning, and more!Sign Up!

 Katie Couric – January 7, 1957